-This metal gave itself to a whole host of uses.
+Silver lends itself to a whole host of uses.
 Jewels made from it were among the many gifts Abrahams's steward gave to a young woman named Rebekah who was to be Isaac's wife (Genesis 24:53).
-Couches of rulers were made from it (Esther 1:6), as well as dishes, bowls, candlesticks, chains, cups, jewelry, musical instruments and even false idols (Numbers 7:13, 1Chronicles 28:15, Isaiah 30:22, 40:19, Genesis 44:2, Exodus 3:22, Numbers 10:2).
+The couches of rulers were made from it (Esther 1:6), as well as dishes, bowls, candlesticks, chains, cups, jewelry and musical instruments (Numbers 7:13, 1Chronicles 28:15, Isaiah 30:22, 40:19, etc.).

 Silver can symbolize a kingdom that is inferior to one that is greater (see Daniel 2).
 It can represent great wealth and abundance as was seen during the reign of Solomon (1Kings 10:27).
 God's refining of the hearts of people is likened to the refining of this metal (Psalm 66:10, Isaiah 48:10).
 The words of truth that come from the Eternal are said to be like silver refined seven times (Psalm 12:6).

 Interestingly, only the gospel of Matthew records the specific amount of blood money paid to Judas by Jewish religious leaders.
-As an additional side note, it is likely that the thirty pieces of silver paid to Judas were made in Tyre, which was the nearest city to Jerusalem that consistently made large quantities of coins from the metal (NGC Ancients: Shekels and Half-Shekels of Tyre).
+As an additional side note, it is likely that the thirty pieces of silver paid to Judas were made in Tyre, which was the nearest city to Jerusalem that consistently made large quantities of coins from the metal.

-The Bible states that in the end time, just before the Second Coming of Jesus Christ, those who place a higher value on things made of silver rather than on repentance are condemned by God (Revelation 9:20).
+Silver in the Bible makes one of its last appearance in the end time, just before the Second Coming of Jesus Christ.
+Those who place a higher value on things made of this metal rather than on repentance are condemned by God (Revelation 9:20).
 Those who, when the devil rules the earth, grow wealthy buying and selling the precious metal and what can be made from it, will be made to "weep and mourn" when God destroys their ability to gain riches (Revelation 18:9 - 12).